oyeoyeleye/convolutional-neural-network-CNN-/README.md

 ## Model and Method

-We will train deep convolutional neural networks on this dataset to correctly identify the one or more pathologies in each X{ray image.
-In order to do this, we will try to minimize the cross{entropy between the ground truth and the classiffication results.
+We will train deep convolutional neural networks on this dataset to correctly identify one or more pathologies in each X-ray image.
+In order to do this, we will try to minimize the cross-entropy between the ground truth and the classiffication results.
 We will make use of transfer learning and therefore use a variety of popular architectures used in image recognition such as ResNet, AlexNet, VGG, etc.